nipponjo/tts-arabic-pytorch/README.md

 ~ for the demo app: `fastapi "uvicorn[standard]"`

+The model was trained with the mse loss as described in the paper.
+I also trained the model using an additional adversarial loss (adv).
+The difference is not large, but I think that the (adv) version often sounds a bit clearer.
+You can compare them yourself.

-Download the pretrained weights for the Tacotron2 model ([link](https://drive.google.com/u/1/uc?id=18a20eVu0bLlws7h3TA0xZse68aSr7Bg9&export=download)).
+Download the pretrained weights for the Tacotron2 model ([mse](https://drive.google.com/u/0/uc?id=1GCu-ZAcfJuT5qfzlKItcNqtuVNa7CNy9&export=download) | [adv](https://drive.google.com/u/0/uc?id=1FusCFZIXSVCQ9Q6PLb91GIkEnhn_zWRS&export=download)).

 Download the [HiFi-GAN vocoder](https://github.com/jik876/hifi-gan) weights and config file ([direct link](https://drive.google.com/drive/folders/1YuOoV3lO2-Hhn1F2HJ2aQ4S0LC1JdKLd)).
 Either put them into `pretrained/hifigan-universal-v1` or edit the following lines in `configs/basic.yaml`.